Common Names

 Mechanism of Action

-Emerging evidence indicates that meditation may affect changes in structural and functional aspects of the brain involved in regulating attention, emotion, and self-awareness (25).
-An MRI study showed that mindfulness or presence training increased cortical thickness in prefrontal regions; lovingkindness or metta (affect) meditation induced plasticity in frontoinsular regions; and observing-thoughts or perspective meditation induced changes in inferior frontal and lateral temporal cortices (44).
-Mindfulness meditation also elicits brain responses (28) similar to traditional long-term practices such as Zen and Tibetan meditation, which are associated with differences in the prefrontal cortex, sensory cortices and insula, and the hippocampus and cingulate cortex, regions that play important roles in regulating emotion and controlling response (26) (27).
+Meditation may affect changes in structural and functional aspects of the brain involved in regulating attention, emotion, and self-awareness (25) (28).
+MRI studies suggest various techniques correlate with behavioral improvements in attention, compassion, and cognitive perspective-taking: mindfulness or presence training increased cortical thickness in prefrontal regions; loving kindness or metta (affect) meditation induced plasticity in frontoinsular regions; and observing-thoughts or perspective meditation induced changes in inferior frontal and lateral temporal cortices (44).

-MBSR practice induces shifts in the immune system as well.
-In a study involving breast and prostate cancer patients, MBSR practice reduced the ratio of T1 pro-inflammatory to T2 anti-inflammatory lymphocytes (35).
-Mindfulness meditation also increased telomerase activity, a known marker of cellular aging and psychological risk (36); and reduced nuclear factor-kappa B activity, a precursor to increases in proinflammatory cytokines and circulating levels of C-reactive protein (37).
+Immune system benefits may include reduced ratios of T1 pro-inflammatory to T2 anti-inflammatory lymphocytes (35).
+Increases in telomerase activity, a known marker of cellular aging and psychological risk, and reduced NFκB activity, a precursor to increased proinflammatory cytokines and circulating levels of C-reactive protein have been observed (36) (37) .

 Adverse Reactions